youngerfill/rabot/README.rst

     not be updated.
 Instead, a 'latest.txt' symlink is created/updated in the 'DIR' directory.

-  For further info, see: 'logop --help'
+  For more info, see: 'logop --help'

   A minimal sample of the first form: